iterative/gto/README.md

 Model Registries work.

-To enable this workflow, you need to supply the `--vs` and `--av` arguments to `gto show` and `gto which` commands.
+To enable this workflow, you need to supply the `--vs` and `--av` arguments to `gto show` command.
 Other commands behave the same way regardless of the approach you choose.

 </details>